dengqinghua/roses/source/go_knowledge_tree.md

 - The bigger the interface, the weaker the abstraction.
 - Make the zero value useful.
 - interface{} says nothing.
-- Gofmt's style is no one's favorite, yet gofmt is everyone's favorite.
+- Gofmt's style is no one's favorite, yet gofmt is everyone's favorite. **WHO CARES?
+SHUT UP**
 - A little copying is better than a little dependency.
 - Syscall must always be guarded with build tags.
 - Cgo must always be guarded with build tags.